 The most common types of SERS substrates are nanoparticles in solution, nanoparticles immobilised on solid substrates, and nanostructures fabricated onto solid substrates.
 By altering the shape of the nanoparticles more enhancement can be observed, this is due to the presence of hot spots at edges and corners.
 Common shapes used for high enhancement include nanorods, nanocubes, and nanostars, Figure 3.
 These shapes provide hot spot regions, indicated in dark green, which provide increased enhancement.

 Surface enhanced resonance Raman scattering (SERRS) delivers further enhancement by incorporating resonance Raman spectroscopy.
-Resonance Raman has been previously discussed in our blog article.
+Resonance Raman has been previously discussed in our Spectral School tutorial.
 To summarise, in resonance Raman spectroscopy the laser excitation source is chosen to be close to the frequency of an electronic transition in the sample.
 Resonance Raman spectroscopy can provide enhancements in the range of 102-106 and as a technique is much more understood than SERS.

 If using an analyte with a resonant chromophore and a metallic nanoparticle SERRS is possible.
 The enhancement from SERRS is greater than that of SERS and resonance Raman individually, comparable to or exceeding the sensitivity of fluorescence.
 The extra enhancement seen is a chemical enhancement effect based on charge transfer resonance.